 A submission template is available in Word and Google Docs.
 Please do not submit PDF files, as those are difficult to review.
 Essay submissions via links to a a cloud-based platform, such as Google Docs, or Dropbox, or Microsoft OneDrive are welcome, especially if the file can be edited and commented on through that cloud service.

 Why contribute?
 1000-Word Philosophy currently has a few hundred online visitors each day, and we are working to increase those numbers, so your essay will be highly visible to a global readership.
 Some essays have 25,000-35,000 views because, in part, they are used in courses.
-We are trying to identify better ways to track the use of the essays, for example, in teaching and as sources for online discussion.
+We are trying to identify better ways to track the use of the essays in teaching, and as sources for online discussion, and publicize these numbers.

 All essays are original contributions to 1000-Word Philosophy and are published with permission from the authors.
 Contributing authors retain any and all copyright interests in their individual works.
 1000-Word Philosophy holds copyright to the collective work.
 Do not reproduce this work in part or in full without appropriate attribution.